-And too often, we ‘helpers’ tend to start without first asking; we jump right in thinking that we know what is best for them.
+Also, we ‘helpers’ tend to start without first asking; we jump right in thinking that we know what is best for them.

 At the very least, this can be intrusive and might even be considered arrogant.
-Even if we do know what is best for them, do we have the right to even bring it up, much less shove them into it?
+Even if we do know what is best for them, do we have the right to bring it up, much less shove them into it?

 Regardless, here are 4 good reasons to stop "helping" right now: